kata-containers/packaging/kernel/README.md

 This document explains the steps to build a compatible kernel with Kata Containers.
 To do this use build-kernel.sh, this script automates the process to build a kernel for Kata Containers.

+## Requirements

+Go-lang version 1.10+ required by the setup.sh script.

 ## Setup kernel source code